-I’ve dropped it, I’ve dragged it all over the state, my kids use it and it still works!
+I’ve dropped it, dragged it all over the state, let my kids use it and it still works like day one!

 Whisks are used for everything from quick mixing some eggs together to making sure you incorporated all of the ingredients.
 If you get a good set, it will last you all of your years.

-You will want several of these Rubbermaid High Heat Silicone Spatulas eventually.
+You will want several of these eventually.
 There are so handy for scraping the bowls and stirring and it’s a pain to have to clean them between every use on a busy baking day.